learn-co-curriculum/node-non-blocking-observer/README.md

 var emitter = new events.EventEmitter()
 ```

-To illustrate how Event Emitter works, we will create an object which can listen to event `knock`.
+To illustrate how Event Emitter works, we will create an object which can listen to the event `knock`.
 Go ahead and create a file `knock-knock.js`.
 Create the `emitter` object as shown above, and implement two event listeners:

 ```js